oeco28/strepA_catalogue/README.md

-# This repository is created to start the process of creating a genomic catalogue of *treptococcus pyogenes* genomes available at: https://www.ncbi.nlm.nih.gov/assembly/?term=streptococcus%20pyogenes
+# This repository is created to start the process of creating a genomic catalogue of *treptococcus pyogenes* genomes

 This is a set of commands perfomed to prepare the files to build the catalog